JazzMaster/LazGFX/README.md

 "do while x is false"

 "case X of"
+"repeat ....until"

-is better.
+-is better.

 Q: can you port for OS (xyz, game platform abc...)

 A: Not unless its supported by BOTH FPC and SDL.

+Languages are one thing, but dont expect me to rework this into some form of C (-which I rescued it from).
+As I said:

+        BASIC
+        VB
+        Python

+are potential ports.
+(You can help me here).

-Thats up to you.
-Grab a FPC RTL and get hoppin.
+OR GO Grab a FPC RTL and get hoppin.

 I cant help you here, I didnt have much luck with kernel development beyond certain points.
 This was mostly where the issue came from.

 I know how to do it, getting it to work is another matter.

 You should have an "engine already made" to use if you want to go this route...
 HAVOK, etc. etc.

 Q: Will you port to DirectX?

+A:

+Hell no.
-A: Hell no. And WinAPI is provided thanks to someone else.
+And WinAPI is provided thanks to someone else.
 USE IT.

 Maybe fork from there?

-WHY?
-Thats Proprietary.
-Its also not OPEN SOURCE.

-This is an OPEN SOURCE UNIT(s).
+WHY would you ask me to write PROPRIETARY CODE?
+SHAME ON YOU!!

 What Id advise is to use a "OGL to DX API".
 I dont have one available.